Football player: Pay

 Pay in some top men's leagues is significantly higher than in other jobs.
 Players in the Premier League earn an average of $3 million per year.
-In the wealthiest clubs in European football leagues, men earn an average $7.19 million per year.
+In the wealthiest clubs in European football leagues, men earn an average of $7.19 million per year.
 The best players of those clubs can earn up to $260 million per year.

 However, only a fraction of men's professional football players are paid at this level.
 Wages may be somewhat more moderate in other divisions and leagues.
 For example, the average annual salary for footballers in Major League Soccer (MLS) is $530,262 as of May 2023.

 Average salaries in women's leagues are far lower.
 For example, players in the National Women's Soccer League (NWSL), which started in 2012, earn an average of $54,000 per year as of May 2022.
 For the first time in 2022, the NWSL guaranteed players a living wage.
 The minimum salary in 2023 is $36,400 to ensure players do not need second or third jobs to survive.